eclipse-kura/kura/_posts/config/2017-05-04-gateway-status.md

 This section provides a summary of the IoT Cloud connections status including the following details:

-- **Connection Status** - provides the status of the DataService and DataTransport connection.
+- **Service Status** - provides the status of the DataService and DataTransport connection.
 Valid values are CONNECTED or DISCONNECTED.

 - **Auto-connect** - specifies whether the DataService automatically connects to the remote IoT Cloud Service on startup and disconnect.